University of Otago College of Education / Creative New Zealand Children's Writer in Residence: The Robert Lord Cottage

 The recipient of the residency has the option, if wanted, of rent-free accommodation in the Robert Lord Cottage.
 This hundred-year-old brick cottage at 3 Titan Street, Dunedin North, was once owned by New Zealand playwright Robert Lord.
 Before his death in 1992, Lord set up the ‘Writers Cottage Trust’ with the aim of allowing the cottage to be used in the future as a rent-free home for writers-in-residence.

 Recipients

+During her residency, Diana Noonan wrote for the School Journal, later becoming its editor, and Leonie Agnew was inspired to set her 2021 novel The Memory Thief in Dunedin's Botanic Garden.
+Swapna Haddow wrote three picture books, a junior novel and a middle grade novel during her fellowship.
+Ella West used her residency to write Night Vision, which won the Children's Choice (Young Adult) award in 2015.